Zero-rated VAT: Everything you need to know

 What goods and services fall under zero-rated VAT?

-For a closer look at what other zero-rated VAT items take a look at our handy table below, or hop on over to the government’s website to see the list in full.
+For a closer look at other zero-rated VAT items, take a look at our handy table below:

 Charities